NicholasAggerLui/DecentApp/README.md

 # DecentApp

-It is my project.
+It is my unfinish project.
 Exchange currency platform.
-Display currency data from fixer.io
+Display currency data from fixer.io This project use React Hooks, Redux and React-Query